Media Studies

 Global Cultural Studies

-Global Cultural Studies explores how textual, audio, and visual cultures as well as representational practices are produced and circulated within and across local, national, regional, and global social fields.
+Global Cultural Studies explores how media cultures and textual, audio, and visual cultures as well as representational practices are produced and circulated within and across local, national, regional, and global social fields.
 This area examines a broad spectrum of concerns including global communication, postcolonialism, diaspora, consumerism, identity and community, and public cultures.

 Choose one course from each elective category: Research Methodologies, Visual Culture, and Popular Culture.